trueqap/uptools-dev-modules/PROMPT.md

 }
 ```

-3. Implement your module's functionality within the class
+4. Implement your module's functionality within the class
+5. Ensure that your class name follows the format `UpTools_Your_Module_Name`, where `Your_Module_Name` matches your file name (with underscores instead of hyphens)
-4. The module will appear in the admin settings page where it can be activated or deactivated
+6. The module will appear in the admin settings page where it can be activated or deactivated

+### Important Notes on `get_info()` Method

+- The `get_info()` method MUST be implemented exactly as shown in the example above
+- It MUST return an array with two keys: 'name' and 'description'
+- Both 'name' and 'description' MUST use the `__()` function for translation
+- The text domain for translations MUST be 'uptools-dev-modules'
+- Do not add any additional keys to the returned array unless specifically instructed to do so in future updates

 ### Example Module